-Want an excellent place to take the family for the day?
-Look no further as the dam just outside the township of Maroondah is the perfect place.
+Maroondah Dam, what an excellent place to take the family for the day.
+Look no further as this dam, just outside the township of Maroondah, is the perfect place.

 Situated not too far from central Melbourne at all , approximately 1 h 16 min (70.8 km) via Maroondah Hwy, the journey is easy and filled with some of Victoria’s most amazing scenery.

 It makes for a very pleasant drive/ride as you pass through the most beautiful Upper Yarra Valley region boasting some of the best, well laid out wineries you can find.